diepoe/SecuriTease/README.md

 ```

 > **Note -** The following tests are ran:
+> 1. check of a `null` password (exception expected)
-> 1. complete check of a invalid password
+> 2. complete check of a invalid password
-> 2. complete check of a valid password
+> 3. complete check of a valid password
-> 3. one test at a time for each `CheckingFunction`
+> 4. one test at a time for each `CheckingFunction`

 ## Project structure